akashictech/valist/README.md

 A software/firmware/binary data notary system, similar to the concept that Apple uses to digitally sign and secure applications, but open to developers to extend and integrate into almost any system, traditional or decentralized.

-## Overview
+## Our Mission

-We are building a secure, trustless software distribution system for both traditional and decentralized infrastructures.
-No need for expensive and centralized PKIs or manual code signing processes!
+Valist seeks to create a secure, trustless software distribution system for both traditional and decentralized infrastructures.
+With valist there is no need for expensive and centralized PKIs or manual code signing processes!

-We support the following package types with our API natively, with many more in the pipeline:
+The Valist API supports the following package types natively, with many more in the pipeline:

 * Any arbitrary binaries (software, firmware, you name it)